thierrytrietlam/OpenWeatherMap/README.md

 # Python Programming code

-## API key
+## OpenWeatherMap
 ### api_key.py

 First, we need to have an API key of OpenWeatherMap to use their services.
 In my part, we have the api "db8b55378d950841ba215808e438c082".
 We add this api key to the OS environment.
 This program is to call this key.

 ### location.py

 There are 4 ways to identify a location following the OpenWeatherMap library.
 There are:
 1. name
 2. id
 3. latitude - longitude
 4. zipcode

+### weatherPy.py

+This program aims to take the data following locations.
+For example, we can get all data of cities from longtitude 0-50.

 ## Current data

 ### current.py

 This program allows you to get all the current weather data.
 We can use it when we need data at the current time of the experiment.
+It also provides the current weather description.

 ## Historical data

 This part is aimed to create a historical database from 01/01/1979 to the present focused on the temperature and humidity factors.
 It is required to update everyday from the website because of the limitation of the free account.
 So we created a program to store and analyze the data in the JSON type.
 There are 2 programs:

 ### learningjson.py
 A draft illustrates many functions and examples of JSON files and a 'list of dictionaries' analysis.